rjstenberg/maths_game/README.md

 ## Inspiration and tools
-- Inspired by an original concept from teacher Mathias Andersson for a gamified multiplication game based on the structure of Super Mario Bros.
+- Inspired by an original concept from teacher Mathias Andersson for a gamified multiplication game based on the structure of Super Mario Bros
-- Classroom testing, pedagogical feedback and development input were provided by Mathias Andersson and Sophie throughout the project.
+- Classroom testing, pedagogical feedback and development input were provided by Mathias Andersson and Sophie throughout the project
 - ChatGPT
   - background image generation
   - programming and debugging support